Steady Hand on the Revenue Growth Throttle as Economic Recovery Nears

 It's important to note that this plan assumes you're more resilient than competitors, having proactively prepared.
 If you're hanging on just like them, there's not a lot of opportunity here.

-Assuming you were prepared, though, with proactive investment in and improvement of strategy, digital marketing, industrial sales and technology, then you'll have a target-rich environment.
+Assuming you were prepared, though, with proactive investment in and improvement of strategy, digital marketing, industrial sales and technology, then you'll have a target-rich environment as economic growth returns.

 Here are areas to consider for specific action and campaigns.